Skip to main content

 State legislation related to Chapter 9 filing

 Michigan and Pennsylvania.
 Both Michigan and Pennsylvania have a process for financially distressed municipalities prior to filing for Chapter 9.
 Municipalities must go through a financial review by the state and be declared distressed.
-Following this, there are multiple possible outcomes: the implementation of an emergency manager or state-appointed receiver, negotiation of consent agreements, and filing Chapter 9.
+Then, there are multiple possible outcomes: the implementation of an emergency manager or state-appointed receiver, negotiation of consent agreements, and filing Chapter 9.
 If at any point an issuer pursues bankruptcy, both states may step in with further action.
-In Michigan, the state may place contingencies upon the government that files, whereas in Pennsylvania, the state historically has had to approve the filing.
+In Michigan, the state may place contingencies upon the government that files for bankruptcy, whereas in Pennsylvania, the state historically has had to approve the filing.

 California.
 Prior to 2011, the state had no preconditions to a municipality filing for bankruptcy.